Diverse Picture Books about Mothers

 Vanishing Colors by Constance Ørbeck-Nilssen

 A young girl and her mother shelter in a bombed-out building of a war-torn city.
 As her mother sleeps, a bird from her mother’s stories visits the girl.
-The bird prompts the girl to remember the colours, sights and sounds of her life before the war.
+The bird prompts the girl to remember her life's colours, sights and sounds before the war.
 In the morning, the girl and her mother set out with hope and courage for a new life.

-This translated book reinforces immigration, war, courage and hope.
+Vanishing Colors, translated from Norwegian, reinforces immigration, war, courage and hope.

 In a frozen landscape, two bear cubs are born.
 They express curiosity about what lies beyond their den, deep underground.
 Mama Bear teaches them about the land of snow and the ocean full of ice.
 She whispers to the cubs that they will always be snug with her.

-Your Name Is a Song by J Thompkins-Bigelow
+Your Name Is a Song by Jamilah Thompkins-Bigelow

+This is the second of two books about mothers by Jamilah Thompkins-Bigelow.
 A young girl leaves school frustrated after a day of her classmates and teacher mispronouncing her name.
-On their walk home she tells her mother she doesn’t want to go back, who in turn tells her daughter “your name is a song.”
+On their walk home, she tells her mother she doesn’t want to go back, who in turn tells her daughter, “your name is a song.”
 She returns to school empowered and shares what she has learned.

 What Next?

-What do you think about these books about a mother’s unconditional love?
+What do you think about these books about mothers?
+Do you read any special picture books for mothers day?
 Do you have any other suggestions?
+Let me know in the comments!